FGPE-Erasmus/fgpe-ple-stress-test/README.md

 # FGPE PLE Stress test
 This is an FGPE Learning Platform stress test repository.
-This project uses cypress and cucumber libraries to symulate multiple users and test the performance of the whole platform.
+This project uses cypress and cucumber libraries to simulate multiple users and test the performance of the whole platform.

 ## Setup
 Install Node.js (version LTS recommended) from https://nodejs.org